leogzz0/merge-sort/README.md

 ## License

 This code is released under the MIT License.
-See LICENSE.txt for more information.
+See LICENSE.md for more information.

 ## Questions